oatycreates/tl-buddy/README.md

 # TLBuddy

-Provides notifications in Discord for translation messages posted during YouTube livestreams.
+Provides notifications in Discord for translation messages posted in any language during YouTube livestreams.
 Offers customisable prefixes to match the translation style and language.

 🤖 **Add TLBuddy to your Discord server:** [TLBuddy Invite Link](https://discord.com/oauth2/authorize?client_id=853320365514031155&scope=bot+applications.commands) 🤖